Lung Support (formerly called Lung Healing)

 Pregnancy/Breastfeeding?
 Not suitable due to Birch.
 See Safety information below.

 Medication/Health Condition?
-Contraindicated All Routes: Anticoagulant, Diabetes, Diuretic, High Blood Pressure (oral use) medication; Cardiac Fibrillation (topical and oral), Childbirth, Cigarette Smoking (inhalation risk), G6PD Deficiency, Major Surgery, Peptic Ulcer, Hemophilia
+Contraindicated All Routes: Anticoagulant, Diabetes, Diuretic, High Blood Pressure (oral use) medication; Cardiac Fibrillation (topical and oral), Childbirth, Cigarette Smoking (inhalation risk), G6PD Deficiency, Major Surgery (one week before and after), Peptic Ulcer, Hemophilia

 Pneumonia: Zinc Saves Lives from Medical Express